kman3107/Kman3107.github.io/tutorials/1.14.4/forge/3.3-config/index.md

 - Read and followed all of Chapter 1
 - Read and followed all of Chapter 2

-1. Make a class in a new package called config.
+Firstly, make a class in a new package called config.
 Call it "MyModConfig" or something.
 ```java
 public class YourConfig {